cswen29/cswen29/README.md

 ## Hello!

 I'm currently working on an Unreal project focused in audio implementation with tools: Metasound, Max, RNBO and Blueprints!
-I am part learning part struggling with 3D art in Unreal rn...
+I am patching in Max rn...

 When I'm AFK you can find me in a gym doing jiujitsu or filming music videos with my friends :p